CAWeissen/chrisw.dev/README.md

-# New Project

-> ✨ Bootstrapped with Create Snowpack App (CSA).
+# Portfolio for Chris Weissenberger

+This portfolio site utilizes a lot of technologies that I've wanted to try out but never got the chance to use while doing client work.
+I'll constantly be updating this as I explore new things!

+As for the stack, the site is bundled with Snowpack and built with:
+- React.js
+- Styled Components
+- A little bit of three.js (and react-three-fiber)
+- Dark mode support

 ## Available Scripts

-### npm start
+### yarn start

-Runs the app in the development mode.
+Runs the site in the development mode.
 Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.
+The page will reload if you make edits and any lint errors will show up in the console.

-### npm run build
+### yarn build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of the site to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file.

-### npm test

-Launches the application test runner.
-Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.